 Disputes regarding uncollected or abandoned goods can be made by contacting the NSW Civil and Administrative Tribunal.

-At ASSM, we have over 40 years of experience in strata management, covering all suburbs in Sydney, and we are experts in residential, community, commercial and industrial strata schemes.
+At ASSM, we have over 40 years of experience in strata management, covering all suburbs in Sydney, and we are experts in residential, community, commercial and industrial strata schemes and have over 40 years of experience in strata management, covering all suburbs in Sydney.
 We also assist developers in preparing for registration and provide strata reports and inspections.

 We will ensure your strata scheme runs as smoothly as possible.
 When considering buying into a strata scheme or wanting to engage a professional and qualified team, contact ASSM today.